joelouthan/theologic.us/content/posts/confession-1689/1689-1-0-confession-introduction.md

 tocopen: true
 css: prayers
 draft: false

+description: "I feel like I became Calvinist before I met any other Calvinist or Reformed.
+But once I went all in the doctrines of grace, I got to meet my Confessional brothers and sisters: Presbyterian, Reformed Baptist, and Anglican among others.
+In public, there wasn't a lot of talk about confessional but amongst themselves, the often referred to the Westminster, 1689, Three Forms of Unity and Thirty-Nine Articles were constantly mentioned.
+And I am over here going, 'wut?'"

 ---

 ## The Introduction

 I am brand new to Historical Christian Confessions.
 So why Confessional and why the Westminster Confession of Faith before settling on the 1689?
 To answer that is to give the long answer.